This topic describes the properties listed in the Performance section of the Address Locator Properties dialog box.

 Number of threads (file folder locators only)

-This setting refers to the number of threads used for batch geocoding.
+This setting refers to the number of threads that are used for batch geocoding.
 To improve geocoding performance, it is recommended to use multiple threads.
 The capacity is determined by the number of processors available.
 You can set the property to Auto if you want it to be determined automatically.

 Multithreading on a composite locator, which also needs to be in the same file folder as the participating locators, is determined by the setting of each participating locator.
 Each participating locator will create its own predefined number of threads.